 1. Get to know your neighbours

-We highly recommend living in university accommodation.
+We highly recommend living in university accommodation during your first year.
 Living with strangers might seem a bit intimidating, but it's the best way to meet new people and get the full university experience.
-Each of your flatmates is in exactly the same position, so you’ll be able to help each other settle in, and you won’t have to work your way into existing social circles – you can be a part of creating them.
+Each of your flatmates is in exactly the same position, so you’ll be able to help each other settle in, and you won’t have to work your way into existing social circles – you can be part of creating them.
 Need some motivation to get that essay done?
 Can’t remember where that lecture hall is?
 Just fancy a night out?
 Living with other students means you’re around others who understand your situation, which means you’ve got people around you who can support you, whether that’s with your uni work or down the stairs of a nightclub at 3am.

 2. Join a club or society